Pax, the Concordia Peace Festival, Elagabalus, and Carausius January 29th

 The life of a yew is one age, and there are seven ages from the creation until doom, giving a life for our world of 5, 103 years.

-Archbishop Usher of Armagh (1581 – 1656) calculated that the world was created in 4004 BC by counting the begettings in the bible.
+Archbishop Usher of Armagh (1581 – 1656) calculated that the world was created in 4004 BC by counting the begettings in the Bible.
 If we accept his date, and apply the seven yew tree ages rule, then the world should have ended in AD 1099 (give or take a year).
 However, it doesn’t make sense to me to have a factor of 3 for the smaller divisions, and then to switch to a factor of seven .
-So, if there were nine (3 *3) ages of the world, then it would survive for 6561 years, which is in approx. 535 years time.
+So, if there were nine ages of the world, then it would survive for 6561 years, which will end in approx. 535 years time.
 This calculation has the advantage of not yet being proved wrong!
-(Please note cult owners, I have copywrite on this date).
-It’s notable that when a Cult declares the imminent end of the world, and they trudge up to the top of a high eminence to observe it (normally Hampstead Pond in London).
-They seem quite happy to trudge back down again, and are soon up and running again with the same enthusiasm for the next ‘end of the world’ date.)
+(Please note, cult owners, I have copyright on this date).

 By the way, the Capella Palatina, illustrated above, is a marvel of gold mosaics and absolutely stunning.
 It makes a trip to Palermo a must.
-It’s also strange to find a Norman state so far south.
+It’s also seems strange to find a Norman state so far south.

 The Jewish tradition was for six or seven ages of 1000 years.
 The seventh didn’t really count because it was the age of the messiah when there was a 1000-year sort of super sabbath.
-Or it was an age that ran parallel with the other six?
+Or another idea is that it was an age that ran parallel with the other six.
 So the world was to be 6000 years long.

-With the coming of Christianity, dating the Creation, and therefore the Day of Judgement, became more important. (the Romans dated from the foundation of Rome, and the Greeks from the First Olympiad, but they had a whole mythology and creation myths about a Golden Age, preceding their base Iron age and the preceding Bronze Age.)
+With the coming of Christianity, dating the Creation, and therefore the Day of Judgement, became more important. (the Romans dated from the foundation of Rome, and the Greeks from the First Olympiad, but they had a whole mythology and creation myths about a Golden Age, preceding their base Iron age and the Bronze Age.)

-An early Christian attempt is the Anno Munda‘s arrangement of the Year.
+An early Christian attempt to tell the age of creation was the Anno Munda‘s arrangement of the Year.
 This is pretty complicated and is based on a Talmudic tradition.
 A late Roman version uses ‘the Diocletian Years’, which is when the persecution of Christians began.
 It held that the world was created 5500 years before the Birth of Christ.
-So we are 5500BC plus 2023 years ago, so 7523 Before the Present was the date of the creation.
-And it was supposed to have ended in 500AD, 6000 years after the Creation.
+So we are 5500BC plus 2024 years before the date of the creation.
+And it was supposed to have ended in 500AD, 6000 years after the Creation. so we have outlived Creation by 15024 years.

 St Augustine of Hippo took the tradition of six ages and brought it into the Christian canon.
 These are the six ages: